sushantsinghss/sushantsinghss.github.io/_pages/about.md

 Before that, I worked as a National Consultant at the [International Trade Center (UN/WTO)](https://www.intracen.org/) (March 2018 – July 2021).
 I completed my Masters in Economics at [University of Neuchâtel](https://www.unine.ch/) and Bachelors at [Christ University](https://www.christuniversity.in/).

 My areas of research are International Economics, Environmental Economics and Development Economics.
-I am particularly interested in the study of how international trade and environmental policies interact to shape economic outcomes.
+I am particularly interested in studying how economic policy spillovers transcend national boundaries,  with a focus on the intersection of trade and environment.